komodo108/Hack-The-Bubble/README.md

 # Hack-The-Bubble

+### Motivation
-Project for Hack the Bubble 2017
+Project for Hack the Bubble 2017 - done in 12 hours